Jagama Kello

-Jagama Kello (Jaagamaa Keelloo; ጃጋማ ኬሎ; 29 January 1920 - 7 April 2017) was an Ethiopian military officer in the Ethiopian Armed Forces.
+Jagama Kello (Jaagamaa Keelloo; ጃጋማ ኬሎ; 29 January 1920 - 7 April 2017) was an Ethiopian military officer in the Imperial Ethiopian Army.

 Early life

 Jagama Kello was born on 29 January 1920 in Ginchi area of Shewa, not far from Addis Ababa.
 He was an ethnic Oromo and hailed from the Tulama clan.
 His father was a very wealthy landlord who owned 900 acres of farmland.

 Life as an Arbegna

 When the Italians invaded Ethiopia in 1935, at the age of 15 Jagama and his older brother went into the bush to join the Arbegnoch.
 At first he had no gun – only his elder brother had one.
 But they ambushed Italian troops and gradually armed themselves.
 Peasants joined the struggle and by the end of the war they had over 3,000 fighters under their command, his forces were active in the mountainous areas of western Shewa.

 On 2 December 1940, he and his soldiers raided the Italian garrison at Addis Alem.
-They killed 72 Italians in the engagement and captured over 2,000 rifles.
+They killed 72 Italians in the engagement including their commander Vittorio Casardi, and captured over 2,000 rifles.

 On 5th May 1941, after years in exile in Britain, the Emperor Haile Selassie returned to his capital.
 Jagama, who had received no British help during the 5 years of the war, refused to go to Addis Ababa for the ceremony.
 In the end the Emperor came to Ginchi.
 Jagama says he put his 3,500 troops on parade, to greet Haile Selassie.
 He was then driven in the Emperor’s own car to his palace, where he was awarded a gabardine coat and a gold watch.
 But the war was not yet over.
 Jimma was still under Italian control.
 The Emperor asked Jagama for help and he says he led his forces into battle.
 Reports suggest the area was ‘swarming with Patriots’ – many of whom may have been loyal to Jagama.
 He told the BBC that his forces captured some 500 Italian soldiers, whom he handed over to the British.

 Jagama became dangerously ill with malaria and was taken to hospital in Addis Ababa.
 But the British doctor refused to treat him until he had a haircut.
-But Jagama was very proud of his ‘afro’, since it had scared his enemies and he refused and went home.
+But Jagama was very proud of his afro, since it had scared his enemies and he refused and went home.
 It was only when Emperor Haile Selassie came to his house and personally ordered that his hair be cut to save his life that he gave in and accepted his fate.